-- Place an Abbott 96-Well Optical Reaction Plate onto an Abbott Splash-Free Support Base.
+- 54. Place an Abbott 96-Well Optical Reaction Plate onto an Abbott Splash-Free Support Base.
 DO NOT touch the surface or bottom of the plate. - 55.
 Prior to use, mix the amplification master mix by gently pipetting up and down 5 times.
 Ensure that no foam or bubbles are created. - Pipette 45 μL of the master mix into the required number wells of the Abbott 96-Well Optical Reaction Plate according to the test order. - 57.
-Store the remainder of prepared master mixes (optional): - Store the remaining master mixes tightly capped and protected from light for up to 7 days at 2°C to 8°C or 60 days at -25°C to -15°C. - · Frozen master mixes cannot undergo more than 5 freeze/thaws - 58.
+Store the remainder of prepared master mixes (optional): - Store the remaining master mixes tightly capped and protected from light for up to 7 days at 2°C to 8°C or 60 days 1 -25°C to -15°C. - Frozen master mixes cannot undergo more than 5 freeze/thaws - 58.
 Visually verify that 45 μL of master mix have been dispensed into each designated well. - 59.
-Prior to use, vortex each diluted DNA eluate tube for 10 seconds.
-After vortexing, tap each tube on the bench to bring the liquid to the bottom of the tube. - Pipette 15 μL of diluted DNA eluate into each well designated for a sample according to the test order.
-Change pipette tips between wells. - Visually verify that 60 μL total have been dispensed into each designated well. - 62.
-Seal the Abbott 96-Well Optical Reaction Plate with the Abbott Optical Adhesive Cover according to the instructions in the Abbott m2000rt Operations Manual. - 63.
-Ensure that all material is at the bottom of each well.
+Prior to use, vortex each diluted DNY en are tube for 10 seconds.
+After vortexing, tap each tube on the senich to bring the liquid to the bottom of the tube. - 60.
+Pipette 15 μL of diluted DNA eluate into each well designated for a sample according to the test order.
+Change pipette tips between wells. - 61.
+Visually verify the 61 μl total have been dispensed into each designated we'll - 62.
+Seal the A. box 96-Well Optical Reaction Plate with the Abbott Optical Adherive Cover according to the instructions in the Abbott m200 of Operations Manual. - 67.
+Er sure that all material is at the bottom of each well.
 If needed, centrifuge the Abbott 96-Well Optical Reaction Plate in the Abbott Splash-Free Support Base at 1200 to 1500 g for 1 minute.